(No ratings)

 | Entertainment | $20 |

-Dr. Neal Barshes' areas of specialization are general practice and surgery; he sees patients in Houston, TX and San Antonio, TX.
-After completing medical school at the University of Illinois College of Medicine at Chicago, he performed his residency at a hospital affiliated with Baylor College of Medicine.
-Areas of particular interest for Dr. Barshes include stent placement (stenting), peripheral artery disease (PAD), and angioplasty.
-Distinctions awarded to Dr. Barshes include: Clark Faculty Service Award, Baylor College of Medicine; Star Award for Excellence in Patient Care, Baylor College of Medicine; and Top Doctor: Vascular Surgery.
-Dr. Barshes's hospital/clinic affiliations include U.S. Department of Veterans Affairs and Baylor College of Medicine.
+Dr. Neal Barshes sees patients in Houston, TX, Sugar Land, TX, and The Woodlands, TX.
+His medical specialties are general practice and vascular surgery.
+Areas of expertise for Dr. Barshes include stent placement (stenting), peripheral artery disease (PAD), and angioplasty.
+Dr. Barshes attended the University of Illinois College of Medicine at Chicago for medical school and subsequently trained at a hospital affiliated with Baylor College of Medicine for residency.
+He has received distinctions including Clark Faculty Service Award, Baylor College of Medicine; Star Award for Excellence in Patient Care, Baylor College of Medicine; and Top Doctor: Vascular Surgery.
+He is professionally affiliated with U.S. Department of Veterans Affairs and Baylor College of Medicine.